D4H-VA/smartva-dhis2/docs/installation.rst

     --briefcase           Skip download of briefcase file, provide local file path instead --all                 Pull ALL briefcases instead of relative time window (e.g. yesterday's)

 Test
 -----

-It is advised to run test before installation on your server.
+It is advised to run test before running on your server.

 To run tests: